Steps and Precautions to prepare for any Virus like the Coronavirus by Dr Michael Lange

 - Wear glasses preferably with a wrap or protective seal around the rim to protect eyes from viral entry especially if in a crowded environment like airport, bus, airplane, concert,conference or rally.

 - Wear a mask that covers nose and mouth to minimize viral entry into lungs and to protect others from a cough or sneeze.
 The mask will also help to prevent individuals from touching their face and spreading the virus to an entry zone like mouth or nose.
+If you don’t have access to a mask then wear a bandanna over mouth and nose.

 - Try not to touch any part of the face during the day including ears, mouth, nose or eyes.